Convergence of Ricci flow solutions to Taub-NUT: Initial data for the Ricci flow

-satisfies the condition in \eqref{decaycurvature1}, yet the metric has cylindrical asymptotics.
-Indeed, the maximal complete, bounded curvature Ricci flow solution starting at such $g$ encounters a finite-time Type-II singularity \cite[Theorem 1]{work2}.
-On the other hand, the curvature decay as in \eqref{decaycurvaturegk} does not imply \eqref{openingfasterparaboloid}, for one can take a warped Berger metric with $\cc(s) = \arctan(s)$ and $\bb(s) = s\log(s)$ for all $s\geq 1$ and find that \eqref{decaycurvaturegk} holds with $k = 0$ while the warping coefficient $\bb$ grows faster than a linear function of the distance.
-Finally, the first-order constraint given by \eqref{openingfasterparaboloid} does not rule out second order terms which are not controlled by the size of the principal orbit $\bb$.
-We may then conclude that \eqref{openingfasterparaboloid}, \eqref{decaycurvature1} and \eqref{decaycurvaturegk} are independent.
+which satisfies the condition in \eqref{decaycurvature1}, yet the metric has cylindrical asymptotics.
+Indeed, the maximal complete, bounded curvature Ricci flow solution starting at such $g$ encounters a finite-time Type-II singularity \cite[Theorem 1]{work2}. \item[(iii)] \eqref{decaycurvaturegk} $\nRightarrow$ \eqref{openingfasterparaboloid}: one can take a warped Berger metric with $\cc(s) = \arctan(s)$ and $\bb(s) = s\log(s)$ for all $s\geq 1$ and find that \eqref{decaycurvaturegk} holds with $k = 0$ while the warping coefficient $\bb$ grows faster than a linear function of the distance. \item[(iv)] \eqref{openingfasterparaboloid} $\nRightarrow$ \eqref{decaycurvature1}: the first-order constraint given by \eqref{openingfasterparaboloid} does not rule out second order terms which are not controlled by the size of the principal orbit $\bb$. \end{itemize} \end{remark}

 By the existence of the steady soliton found by Appleton we know that Ricci flow solutions starting at initial data as in Definition \ref{definitionGk} with $k = 1$ might in general fail to converge to the Taub-NUT metric.
 We also note that the Euclidean metric would be included in the class $\mathcal{G}_{0}$ if we dropped the requirement on the size of the Hopf-fiber in \eqref{hopffiberbounded}.